msdickinson/DickinsonBros.Logger/README.md

 * Allows for dictionary of variables to be past in that all become first class propertys in the log.
 * Ability to add a correlation id that works though async in straight forward fashion
 * Allows for improved testability
-* Sperate abstractions library to reduce coupling of packages.